Tshayka/Bulls-and-Cows-game/README.md

 # Features

 # Installation
-In game folder should be file called "Isograms.txt".
-If You want to add new words, you are free to edit it.
-Words are in groups but program check length of it anyway.
+Check if there is a file called "Isograms.txt".
+It schould be in game folder, and inside you can find words to guess.
+You are free to edit file and add new.
+Program check their length so it doesn't matter where you put them, but for clarity, words are in groups.

 # Maintainers